karadikid/karadikid.github.io/README.md

 [![VirtualNexusLogo Logo](VN_Logo.png)](http://virtualnex.us)

 # Please find Gouthum "Karate" Karadi's Professional Github Page
-- This page is the root of KaradiKid's reinvention post General Assembly Boot Camp
+* This page is the root of KaradiKid's reinvention post General Assembly Boot Camp
-- It includes varying technologies as Karadi progressed from old school programmer to new school:
+* It includes varying technologies as Karadi progressed from old school programmer to new school:

--- Javascript
++ Javascript
--- Node
++ Node
--- React
++ React
++ Serverless
--- Serverless (Already an expert in cloud)
+    - Already an expert in cloud
--- MongoDB
++ MongoDB
--- Python
++ Python
++ SQL
--- SQL (Expert already in RDBMS)
+    - Expert already in RDBMS

 ## There are also many sample projects from GA bootcamp